raspberrypilearning/ai-images-on-pi/en/step_2.md

 --- task ---

 To begin, you need to access the terminal.
-You can do this by clicking on the terminal icon or by pressing `Ctrl + Alt + T`.
+You can do this by clicking on the terminal icon:
 ![Open Terminal](images/terminal.png)
+ or by pressing `Ctrl + Alt + T`.

 --- /task ---